Film International: People

+Recognition and assessment

 Andre Gregory has described the journal as "of enormous interest to anyone who is passionate about film," while Robert Pulcini has commented that FilmInt offers "a level of writing about film that is unfortunately all too rare these days."

 Works from the journal have been adapted in longer studies by top scholars and authors, including Toles, Carl Freedman, Carol Vernallis, and Murray Pomerance.

 David Hudson of The Criterion Collection regards the journal as a standout in book reviewing.
-Groundbreaking critic Robin Wood was a longtime contributor.
+Critic Robin Wood was a longtime contributor.

 Abstracting and indexing

 The journal is abstracted and indexed in: